Andre Hill's friend told police he was just dropping off 'Christmas money' when he was shot, new body camera footage shows - KION546

 Andre Hill’s friend told police he was just dropping off ‘Christmas money’ when he was shot, new body camera footage shows

-New body camera footage released by Columbus, Ohio, police Thursday shows the moments after Andre Hill was shot by a police officer — including Hill’s body being handcuffed as he lay on the ground and a woman telling police he was there to bring her Christmas money and “didn’t do anything.”
+(CNN) -- New body camera footage released by Columbus, Ohio, police Thursday shows the moments after Andre Hill was shot by a police officer -- including Hill's body being handcuffed as he lay on the ground and a woman telling police he was there to bring her Christmas money and "didn't do anything."

 Hill, who was Black, was fatally shot December 22.
 Adam Coy, the officer who shot Hill, was fired Monday and faces an independent criminal investigation by the state as well as US Department Justice, according to Columbus Police Chief Thomas Quinlan.